-4.1 C

 Nobelium is an element named in his honor due to Alfred Nobel’s significant contributions to science and his legacy.
 It is a synthetic element with the atomic number 102, and it was first synthesized in the 1950s by a team of scientists.

-The Nobel Prize: A Legacy of Excellence
+The Nobel Prize: A legacy of excellence

 Stockholm offers numerous opportunities for tourists to trace the legacy of Alfred Nobel.
 The city is home to the Nobel Museum, where you can delve into the history of the Nobel Prizes and view exhibits on past laureates.
 Additionally, the annual Nobel Prize ceremonies are a grand affair, held at the Stockholm Concert Hall and followed by a lavish banquet at the Stockholm City Hall.